Study Days and Conferences

-Scottish Society for Art History in association with Fine Art Critical Studies, Glasgow School of Art
+Scottish Society for Art History in association with Art UK and Edinburgh College of Art, University of Edinburgh

 Call for Papers

-The study day will share current research and scholarship on art institutions, galleries, societies, collectives and support organisations in Scotland.
-The event will feature a selection of papers, which will be presented at the Glasgow School of Art on 10 February 2018.
-We aim to attract a range of multi-disciplinary papers from a variety of different speakers, from academics and independent researchers, to curators and archivists, and practising contemporary artists.
+The second day of the symposium will feature a selection of papers, which will be presented at Edinburgh College of Art.
+We aim to attract a range of multi-disciplinary papers from a variety of different speakers, from practising sculptors to academics and independent researchers; and curators, archivists and conservators.

 Topics include (but are not limited to):

-We welcome proposals for 20 minute presentations for the study day.
+We welcome proposals for 20 minute presentations for the Saturday event.
+Alternatively, we will consider proposals for shorter 10 minute case study talks.
+Speakers will be expected to provide a PowerPoint presentation, with images, to accompany their presentation at the study day.
 Proposals should be in the form of 300-500 word abstracts.
-The deadline for proposals is 30 October 2017.
+The deadline for proposals is 31 October 2018.

-Following the study day, papers will be considered for publication in the 2018-19 volume of the SSAH Journal.
-If selected by the editorial team, speakers will be requested to adapt their paper into a journal paper of 3000-4500 words, accompanied by up to six copyright-cleared images, to be submitted in April 2018.
+Following the symposium, papers will be considered for publication in the 2019-20 volume of the SSAH Journal.
+If selected by the editorial team, speakers will be requested to adapt their paper into a journal paper of 3000-4500 words, accompanied by up to six copyright-cleared images, to be submitted in April 2019.
 If you do not wish your paper to be considered for the journal, please let us know at the time of submitting your proposal.

 If you would like to discuss the CFP in greater detail or submit an abstract, please contact Claire Robinson, Chair of the SSAH – firstname.lastname@example.org